Electrical-Age/ElectricalAge/README.md

 ```

 ## Contributing
-We appreciate any help from the community to improve the mod:

-You can find more info [here](https://github.com/Electrical-Age/ElectricalAge/blob/1.7.10-MNA/CONTRIBUTING.md)
+We appreciate any help from the community to improve the mod.
+You can find more information [here](./CONTRIBUTING.md).

 ## ABOUT